Skip to main content

 Your skin will likely be sensitive, red and even swollen after your treatment.8 Your practitioner may apply a soothing lotion or gel to the treatment area of your skin.1 It’s a good idea to keep your hands off your face and to follow your skin care professional’s protocol for your skin, which will probably include avoiding anything harsh or irritating to the skin, such as scrubs or acids.8

-After 24 hours you can wash and apply makeup, but since it often leaves skin flaky or irritated at first, cream-based products will apply best.9
+After at least 24 to 48 hours (or up to 72 hours following a deep treatment), you can wash and apply makeup — but since it often leaves skin flaky or irritated at first, cream-based products will apply best.9

 How Often Should You Get Microneedling?